yanniey/Birkbeck-Big-Data-Analytics-using-R/README.md

   * CV error rate is the average over the k errors we have computed

 ## Week 5: Decision Trees
+Regression vs. Classification tree

+#### Regression tree: Base ball player salary set

+1. Why did we transform the salary from numbers to `log numbers`?
+  * There are significant difference between salaries -> from tens to thousands.
+  * We log transformed the salary because the difference between min and max values have big gaps.
+We use log transform to make the numbers to normal distribution (because there are way more tools to deal with normal distribution than non-normal distribution)

+  * When there's a large gap between min and max value, then often the statistical tools won't perform well when doing analysis.

+  * Log changes multiplication into addition (for which there are more tools)

+2. Where to split?
+  * Cutting point = the average between points
+  * Stopping criteria: stop when there are too few observations in each area (e.g. < 5 observations>)

+3. Improving tree accuracy
+  * A large tree (i.e. one with many terminal nodes) may tend to over fit the training data.
+    + Large tree: lower bias, higher variance, worse interpretation
+    + Small tree: higher bias, lower variance, better interpretation
+  * Generally, we can improve accuracy by “pruning” the tree i.e. cutting off some of the terminal nodes.
+  * How do we know how far back to prune the tree?
+    + We use cross validation to see which tree has the **lowest error rate**.

+#### Classification tree:
+* For each region (or node) we predict the most common category among the training data within that region.
+* There are several possible different criteria to use such as the “gini index” and “cross-entropy” but the easiest one to think about is to minimise the **error rate**.
+* `Error rate = # wrong predictions / total # of predictions`
+* `tree.carseats <- tree(High~.-Sales,Carseats)`
+  `.-Sales` means x is everything but `Sales`. removing it because `High` is correlated with `Sales`

+How to prune for different trees:
+  * `prune.misclass` for classification tree
+  * `prune.tree` for regression tree

 ## Week 6.
 Ensemble Methods
 ## Week 7.
 SVM
 ## Week 8.
 Clustering